CCI-MOC/documentation/docs/source/Aggregated-Logging.md

     note the --node-selector="", this will distribute logging across all of the nodes in the cluster.

-2) switch to the logging project:
+2) Switch to the logging project:

         oc project logging

-3) added the following to the /etc/ansible/hosts file:
+3) Added the following to the /etc/ansible/hosts file:

         #aggregated logging
         openshift_logging_install_logging=True